Sonoma–Marin Area Rail Transit: North of Santa Rosa

 By 2018, the 3 mi extension was expected to cost $55 million: $20 million from Road Repair and Accountability Act funds, $30 million in Regional Measure 3 funds, and a $5 million federal grant.
 By November 2019, the cost estimate had increased to $65 million with construction starting in 2020.

 The route north of Santa Rosa to Cloverdale was intended to open with the initial segment, but lack of funding delayed this segment.
 By May 2019, the estimated cost to complete the system to Cloverdale and Healdsburg was $364 million.
 A letter to the city of Healdsburg in 2020 estimated the cost of reconstructing the Russian River bridge, building a new station, and rehabilitating the line at $32 million.
 The 2018 California State Rail Plan based its projections on service to Cloverdale station by 2027.

 Work on the extension to Windsor, funded by a bridge toll, was temporarily suspended in 2021.
 The lawsuit was dismissed in January 2023, freeing up $40 million for SMART, and the agency received a $34 million state grant in February.
 At that time, SMART intended to wait until June 2023 to determine whether it would have sufficient funding to combine a further extension to Healdsburg with the completion of the Windsor extension.
 If the full $113 million in additional grants is received, Windsor service would begin in 2025 or 2026, and Healdsburg service by 2027.

-Expansion
+On July 5, 2023, a grant was awarded by the California Transportation Commission, funded by the Road Repair and Accountability Act also known as SB1.
+This grant awards SMART $30 million to fund extensions to Windsor and Healdsburg.
+The extension to Healdsburg includes trackage beyond the station, running an additional 3.3 mi north to the city limits.
+This will be the first work to complete the initial line to Cloverdale.

+Windsor station opened on May 31, 2025.

+Proposed expansion

 Several services have been envisioned to expand the system.
 Additional infill stations serving Santa Rosa or Fulton may be added in the future.